Finding the Best Recommended Children's Books

 You open the cover and start reading one of the recommended children's books.
 Your child is captivated, hanging onto your every word.
 You find yourself as eager as him to turn over each page to discover what happens next.
-Your child gasps at the scary bits and laughs at the funny bits.
-You finish the book and close the cover.
-'Again, again!" your child demands.
-If only the first reading of every book was like this.

 How can you make sure every new book you buy or borrow gets this response?
 With over 50,000 children's books in print, and more than 5,000 new books published annually, how do you make sure you don't pick a dud?
-First think about the

-Book GuidesThe good news is that there are others out there willing to read the mountain of books available and help you decide which are the best recommended children's books.
-If you are passionate about exposing your child to great literature consider buying or borrowing a guide to the best children’s books which include informative
+The good news is that there are others out there willing to read the mountain of books available and help you decide which are the best recommended children's books.
+If you are passionate about exposing your child to great literature consider buying or borrowing a guide to the best children’s books which include informative children’s books’ reviews.

 These guides contain excellent ideas for books which are sure to captivate your child, and provide detailed reviews of the selected books so that you can decide which books are right for you.
 Many guides enable you to search for your ideal choice by categorising the books by subject or theme.
 They are a wonderful way of building up a library of unforgettable children’s books.

-Book ListsPerhaps you are hunting for a book in one specific subject area to expand on a current interest area of your child, or to introduce your child to new concepts or cultures.
-Have a look at a
+Perhaps you are hunting for a book in one specific subject area to expand on a current interest area of your child, or to introduce your child to new concepts or cultures.
+Have a look at a list of children’s books, many of which can be found on the internet.
+These lists are often chosen by librarians who have had years of exposure to children’s books.
+There are lists for many diverse and unusual categories and most also provide a brief synopsis of each book listed.

-here.
+You can read about my favorite children's books here.
 Why not share your favorite book too?
 It's easy to do.
 Just click here and follow the instructions.

-If one of these lists already has some of your favourites on it, you can be reasonably confident that you are going to like others on that list too.
 Lists are either based on personal favourites of an individual or a group of people such as readers of a magazine.
 Or they can be based on the bestselling books in a specific period (eg the last week), or since original publication of the book.

+Another source of inspiration are books which have received Children's Book Awards.
 Many organisations present awards for the best children's books meeting certain qualifying criteria.
 By looking at past and current winners you can get some great ideas.

-For example, I have found a few gems by scanning past winners of the Caldecott Medal, awarded annually since 1938 to the artist of an American children's picture book.
+For example, I have found a few gems by scanning past winners of the Caldecott Award, awarded annually since 1938 to the artist of an American children's picture book.
 Often these books can be a bit unusual, particularly those awarded many years ago.
 I find this variety very refreshing, and my children love it too.

-have been established more recently and often involve children in judging the final winners, thereby offering a different perspective.
+Newer awards have been established more recently and often involve children in judging the final winners, thereby offering a different perspective.

 Happy hunting!
 Your next winner is only a few clicks away.